jaiwanag/lab-terra-containerapp/README.md

 1. Commit to source control
 ## Use GitHub Actions to deploy Terraform
 ### Create GitHub secrets
-AZURE_CREDENTIALS
-(use the information from the saved service principal output)
 1. Go to your GitHub repository and navigate to the "Settings" tab.
 2. Click on "Secrets" on the left-hand side.
 3. Click on "New repository secret".
 4. In the "Name" field, enter a name for the secret, such as "AZURE_CREDENTIALS".
-5. In the "Value" field, paste in the JSON object:
+5. In the "Value" field, paste service principal output you saved earlier:
+(see example below)
 ```json
 {
 "clientId": "xxxxxxxxxx",